trevor-dolby-at-ibm-com/ace-submodule-app1/files/README-jenkins.md

 ## Possible enhancements

-The pipeline could use a configuration file to contain the location of the integration node, which is currently configured using parameters for the pipeline itself.
+The pipeline could use a configuration file to contain the location of the integration node, which is currently configured using parameters in the Jenkinsfile.